Paul DeJong Preview, Player Props: Giants vs. Braves

-Paul DeJong -- .121 average over his past 10 games -- will be in action for the San Francisco Giants versus the Atlanta Braves, with Max Fried on the hill, on August 26 at 4:05 PM ET.
+Paul DeJong, with a slugging percentage of .206 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants against the Atlanta Braves, with Jared Shuster on the hill, August 27 at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Braves.
+He had a hitless showing in his last game (0-for-4) against the Braves.

 Paul DeJong Game Info & Props vs. the Braves